GuanceCloud/guance-docs/docs/en/billing/commercial-register.md

 ## Step 3: Select Opening Method

-Depending on the site selected in [Step 1: Basic Info](#info), the third step displays the corresponding default opening mode page.
+Depending on the site selected in [step 1: basic info](#info), the third step displays the corresponding default opening mode page.

 > Refer to the doc [<Guance expense settlement>](../billing/billing-account/index.md).